burlen/TestDepthSortPolyData/README.md

   virtual GetValue API
 * restructure bounds computations so that it can be vectorized by the compiler.
+* Allocate the exact amount of memmory for the output and build the output without using virtual API

+vtkPolyData was changed as follows:
+* inline the non-virtual overload of GetCellPoints.
+* avoid virtual API in BuildCells
+* add a NeedToBuildCells to check that fast API can safely be used

 ## Test Data ##
 Test data is in the file *iso.vtk*.
 This file contains 10 iso-surfaces